darrylwest/cpp-tiny-app-starter/README.md

     └── main_unit.cpp
 ```

+There is also a GEMINI.md file with minimal rules.

 ## Use

 * clone or download this project
 * change include path to real name
 * remove / replace `.git` and do a `git init`
+* have gemini (or claude code) refactor the `tiny` file names and namespaces to `your-project` including the CMakeLists.txt and target

 ## Alternate Branches